OpenESignForms/openesignforms/README.md

 ## Make money selling custom forms development

-If you gain the skills to develop custom forms on Open eSignForms, consider being a partner and [http://www.yozons.com/partners/201401.html make money providing your web contracting forms].
+If you gain the skills to develop custom forms on Open eSignForms, consider being a partner and [make money providing your web contracting forms](http://www.yozons.com/partners/201401.html).

 ## Building blocks